Croby Patterns

 VIDEO TUTORIAL

-Watch the video and follow the step by step tutorial to learn how to make these simple crochet baby booties from start to finish.
+Watch this video and follow the step by step tutorial to learn how to make these adorable crochet baby booties from start to finish.
+Please consider subscribing to my channel, turning on post notification and joining my crochet family on YouTube.

 • st/sts – stitch/stitches